lanl/dsi/examples/ndp/README.md

 ---

-### resources Table
+### resources Table:

-The unified `resources` table contains all downloadable files from all datasets.
+The `resources` table contains downloadable file-based or file-specific metadata associated with each dataset.
+Each row corresponds to a single downloadable resource.
+The backend does not download files automatically during metadata retrieval; it follows a search-then-retrieval workflow.

+Table fields are a subset of the following properties:

 | Column | Description |
 |--------|-------------|